SupplyChainToday.com

 3. Prioritizing Health and Well-being: Technological advances can lead to burnout if individuals don’t prioritize work-life balance.
 Mental and physical health are foundational to success in the future workplace.

 • “20 years ago, all of this [artificial intelligence] was science fiction.
 10 years ago, it was a dream.
-Today, we are living it.” ~Jensen Huang
+Today, we are living it.” ~Jensen Huang, CEO of NVIDIA.

 • “The future of collaboration is the metaverse.” ~Dave Waters